aselaj/terraform-docker-demo/README.md

 * Demonstrate Infrastructure-as-Code (IaC) principles.
 * Show the use of **Variables** for configuration.
 * Show the use of **Outputs** for automated feedback.
-* Provide a zero-cost, local-only environment for testing.

 ## 🛠️ Prerequisites
 Before running the demo, ensure you have the following installed: